chksnd/soundcloud-picker-ios/README.md

 ## Description

 SoundCloudPicker is a view controller.
 You present it to offer your users to search and use tracks from [SoundCloud](https://soundcloud.com).
-Once they have selected track, the picker downloads it and the view controller returns the track info a `Track` object that you can use for further purposes.
+Once they have selected track, the picker downloads it and the view controller returns the track info a `URL` object that you can use for further purposes.

 ## Requirements